Psychoeducational Testing for Learning Disabilities

 Our team of licensed psychologists in Miami, FL, can conduct these psychoeducational evaluations for children (age 6+) and adults in English and Spanish.
 As former teachers and psychologists that worked for Miami-Dade County Schools, they have extensive knowledge of eligibility and requirements for academic accommodations required by Miami-Dade County Schools, local private schools, the College Board, Law School Admission Council, Association of American Medical Colleges, HR departments, and other similar organizations.

-- 60 – 90 minutes Initial Interview with the licensed psychologist and the parent(s) or adult client
+- Background & information gathering session with the licensed psychologist and the parent(s) or adult client

 - 2 – 4 sessions of 2 – 4 hours each for test administration, depending on the client’s age and length of breaks

 - 2 – 3 days to score, process, and analyze test results